The Organics Infrastructure (Large and Small) Grants Program had 5 streams:

-The Organics Infrastructure (Large and Small) Grants Program is delivered through a partnership between the NSW Environmental Trust and the Energy, Climate Change and Sustainability Division (EPA) of the Department of Planning, Industry and Environment as part of the Waste Less, Recycle More initiative.
+The Organics Infrastructure (Large and Small) Grants Program is delivered through a partnership between the NSW Environmental Trust and the NSW Environment Protection Authority (EPA) as part of the Waste Less, Recycle More initiative.

-The Organics Processing Infrastructure stream aims to improve processing capacity for source separated food and garden organics collected from households and commercial and industrial businesses across NSW to divert waste that would previously have gone to landfill.
+The Organics Processing Infrastructure stream aimed at improving processing capacity for source separated food and garden organics collected from households and commercial and industrial businesses across New South Wales to divert waste that would previously have gone to landfill.

 Who can apply?

-- operators of the 5 existing NSW AWT facilities
+- operators of the 5 existing NSW alternative waste treatment facilities

 - NSW local councils